 - Altitude exaggeration: Multiplies the altitude of the relief to make a clearer effect in 3D+. - Shading: This option will cause the relief to be displayed in a clearer and attractive way, as it features shadow simulations enhancing thus the variations of the grounds.
 This option is only effective on the 3D+ - Field of vision: the field of vision determines the angle from which the map will be seen.
-When introducing angles over 60°, it is like a camera with wide lenses. - Misty horizon: the furthest part to the perspective becomes faded, creating a misty effect between the sky and the map that distinguishes them more clearly.
+When introducing angles over 60°, it is like a camera with wide lenses. - Misty horizon: the furthest part to the perspective becomes faded, creating a misty effect between the sky and the map that distinguishes them more clearly. - Sea level: When the height is under the sea level, 3D mode can also represent the situation by fixing the current value of the sea level (.CDEM elevation map required).
+By default, the level of the sea is set at 0 meters.

-3.6.14 Active POIs
+3.6.16 Active POIs